sanjitchitturi/minimal-rag/README.md

 * Runs entirely on CPU — no GPU required.
 * If `faiss-cpu` fails to install, the script automatically falls back to `scikit-learn`.
-* You can extend this project into:

-  * Using smarter chunking (LangChain/LLMs)
-  * A Gradio web app (for Hugging Face Spaces)
-  * Larger LLMs for better answers

 ---

 ## License

 This project is open-source under the MIT License.
-Feel free to fork, modify, and share!

 ---